 This vegan-friendly Japanese restaurant in Manhattan Beach is also gluten free, natural and organic and the sushi is served with brown rice.
 I have gone there several times in the last couple of years and it was always great.

 Pictured here you see the buffalo cauliflower sushi, iced green tea, the garlic edamame and the Shoyu Koji Brussels Sprouts.

-I never really cared for brussels sprouts until I tried the Shoyu Koji Brussels Sprouts here.
+I never really cared for brussels sprouts until I tried them.
 They are to die for!

 This family owned smoothiebowl chain operates in the Los Angeles area and is vegan except for honey and bee pollen.
 The bowls are made of superfoods like acai or pitaya, cacao nibs and coconut, fresh fruit and crunchy hemp granola, so it’s like having a delicious big ice cream – only healthy.